Ian-N-N/Sales_Contacts_Manager/README.md

 #  Sales Contacts Manager Web Application

 > A modern, single-page **Sales Contacts Manager** built using HTML, CSS, and JavaScript, connected to a `json-server` backend for data storage and retrieval.
 The app allows users to **add, view, edit, and delete sales contacts** seamlessly, all in one place, without reloading the page.
+Fromt he page, one is also able to change the background image displayed using the `theme` button

 ##  Features

--  **View Contacts**: All contacts can be loaded and viewed in a responsive 3-column card layout.
+-  **Show Contacts**: All contacts can be loaded and viewed in a responsive 3-column card layout.
 -  **Add Contact**: A user-friendly form to add new contacts.
--  **Edit Contact**: Modify an existing contact's information using an intuitive form interface.
+-  **Edit Contact**: Modify an existing contact's information.
 -  **Delete Contact**: Remove a contact from the database.
--  **Dark/Light Mode**: Toggle between dark and light themes for comfortable viewing.
+-  **Theme Mode**: Toggle between two images.
--  **Contact Images**: Each contact has a circular image (can be replaced with real local image paths).
 -  **Responsive Layout**: Fully responsive and visually appealing modern UI using CSS Grid.
 -  **Asynchronous API**: Uses `fetch()` and `json-server` to interact with the backend without page reloads.

 ##  Getting Started (Local Development)